Cowboys News App [Android]

 The main reason behind that is because those five guys had played so many snaps together as a unit.
 So far this year, that has changed.
 Each lineman is having more responsibilities helping each other out.

 The current five starters have only played three regular season games together and are still feeling each other out.
-The first team unit didn't get many reps together in due to concerns with both Tyron Smith and Chaz Green.
+The first team unit didn’t get many reps together in preseason due to injury concerns with both Tyron Smith and Chaz Green.

 So we should all probably pump the breaks on the worrying just a little bit